Where is your farm located?

 You do not accept credit cards or other forms of on-line payment.
 Why?

 We only accept personal checks and cash.
-Our unique, monthly payment plan is much more time consuming for us than demanding total payment up front.
 We realize other forms of payment may be more convenient, but credit cards and other forms of on-line payment cost someone money.
 Our small, family farm is attempting to eliminate all middle men so we can be financially sustainable.

 Perhaps our “old fashioned” methods of compensation will serve to remind you that it usually takes days for the seeds to sprout; weeks for the seedlings to grow into plants big enough to be transplanted into our gardens; and months for those plants to actually produce vegetables which we can harvest for your every-other-week CSA Boxes.